 There are a lot of apps and tools that come close to being in the Top 5.
 When the competition is so good, it's hard to make the cut.

 Vanguard is consistently known as the low cost investment service provider.
 They were one of the original mutual fund and ETF companies to lower fees, and they continually advocate a low-fee index fund approach to investing.

 At Vanguard, you don't pay any commissions when you buy and sell Vanguard ETFs.
 You also pay no account service fees if you sign up to receive your account documents electronically, or if you're a Voyager, Voyager Select, Flagship, or Flagship Select Services client.

 Furthermore, Vanguard recently announced that they won't charge a commission on a huge amount of competitor's funds and ETFs as well!

 Vanguard also doesn't have an account minimum, and there is no minimum purchase requirement for mutual funds, but stocks and ETFs it's the cost of 1 share.

 What holds Vanguard back is that their app is a little more clunky that the other apps.
 It feels a little "old school", and it seems to be built for the basics only.

 However, it is free, so maybe only the basics are needed?

-Charles Schwab also offers commission free ETF trades, similar to Fidelity and TD Ameritrade.
+Charles Schwab also offers commission free stock, options, and ETF trades, similar to Fidelity and TD Ameritrade.
 In fact, Charles Schwab advertises that they offer more commission-free ETFs that most other companies, and they even offer some commission free mutual funds.